kcdchennai/kcdchennai/2023/CNES.md

 ## Assessment Criteria

 The CNES Panel assesses the information you provide and decides the amount of discount you are eligible to receive.
-The Panel specifically looks for following information from applicants.
+The Panel specifically looks for the following information from applicants.

-- **Training courses:** If you've completed a training on Kubernetes or Cloud Native technologies.
-You should have received a course completion certificate.
+- **Training courses:** If you've completed training courses on Kubernetes or Cloud Native technologies.
+You should submit course completion certificates of the courses you completed.
 - **Certification:** Holds one or more LF/CNCF certifications mentioned in the [LF Certification catalog](https://training.linuxfoundation.org/full-catalog/?_sft_product_type=certification)
 - **Blogging:** Writing blogs related to Kubernetes and Cloud Native technologies.
 Both technical and non-technical (process, methodologies, lessons learnt etc.) blogs are considered.
 - **Knowledge sharing:** Teaching and sharing your knowledge/experience on Kubernetes and Cloud Native technologies/projects.
-E.g. Talks in Conferences, Presentations in Meetups, YouTube Videos, Webinars, Conducting Training courses etc.
+E.g. Talks in Conferences, Presentations in Meetups, Creating YouTube Videos, Conducting Webinars, Conducting Training courses etc.
 - **Open source contribution:** Contribution in all forms is welcome: Submitting PR, Maintainer, Reviewer, Issues triage etc.
-- **Building communities:** Organizing meetups or community groups.
+- **Building communities:** Organizing Conferences, meetups or community groups.
 Contribution as a volunteer is accepted as well.

 ## Application Process